Art

 Pre-requisites: junior standing.

-This course introduces the time-based visual arts practice of performance.
-Students will create works of art that involve combinations of performance, digital media and installation.
-We will discuss artists and issues that focus on the body being both the content and the medium within works of art.
-An emphasis on research along with a high level of experimentation will strengthen ideas and benefit any disciplinary interest.
+Introduces the time-based visual arts practice of performance.
+Students create works of art that involve combinations of performance, digital media, and installation.
+Discussion of artists and issues that focus on the body being both the content and the medium within works of art.
+An emphasis on research along with a high level of experimentation strengthens ideas and benefits any disciplinary interest.

 ART 410.
 WRITING ABOUT ART.
 5 Credits.